 Adventurous types will love the new fat-tire snow bikes at Royal Gorge Cross Country, sister resort to Sugar Bowl ski resort on Lake Tahoe’s west side.
 Pedal your snow bike along groomed trails through the forests and meadows.

-Near Squaw Valley, Wilderness Adventures leads a team of Alaskan huskies through Olympic Valley.
+Near Palisades Tahoe, Wilderness Adventures leads a team of Alaskan huskies through Olympic Valley.
 (Warm up afterward with a cocoa at nearby Sorensen’s Resort.)
 And in the mountains surrounding Mammoth Lakes, woosh across the snow with Mammoth Dog Teams.

 After a day carving turns, treat your muscles to a Mountain Recovery Massage at The Landing Lake Tahoe Resort & Spa, where therapists customize the treatment to each guest’s needs, resulting in a session that is more interactive, incorporating stretching and movement.
 For a romantic escape, enjoy private soaking tubs before your couples massage at Double Eagle Resort and Spa, in the mountain-ringed village of June Lake.
 Truly decadent?
 The split of champagne you can share after your massage.